djp3/d2-docker/README.md

 in the OpenSim process

 Once that is complete you can `exit` the container and then on the host machine run `docker-compose down` to shut everything down.
 Next time you start with `docker-compose up` the system will be brought back up with the existing content and then you can enter the container and run `mono OpenSim.exe` to enable log ins.
+Subsequent startups should take about 30 seconds until you see "LOGINS ENABLED"

 ## Manage the world